iamsayan/wp-last-modified-info/README.md

 #### How to use this plugin? ####

-Go to 'Settings > WP Last Modified Info' and check the options and hit 'save changes'.
+Go to 'Settings > Last Modified Info' and check the options and hit 'save changes'.

 #### Is there an admin interface for this plugin? ####

 Yes.
-You can access this from 'Settings > WP Last Modified Info'
+You can access this from 'Settings > Last Modified Info'

 #### How to check this is working? ####

 Open any page or post and you can see the change.

+#### How this plugin works? ####

+This plugin hooks into wordpress content area and shows last modified information of posts and pages.

+#### Is this plugin copmpatible with any themes? ####

+Yes, this plugin is compatible with any theme.

+#### How to customize last modified text css? ####

+Go to Settings > Last Modified Info > Custom CSS and write your custom css.

+#### Can I sort posts and pages by last modified info? ####

+Yes you can.
+You can sort posts and pages by ascending or desending order.

+#### Is this plugin good for SEO? ####

+Yes, absolutely.
+This plugin returns last modified info on both post and pages and also enable 'last modified' header output and 'revision' meta tag which are good for SEO.

+#### Can I customize 'Last Updated' text? ####

+Yes, you can.
+Write custom text in pugins page and save changes.

 Use the plugin to test it.